scimma/scimma-server-container/README.md

 ## SCIMMA Server Container

-The SCIMMA Server Container provides a development version of the SCIMMA serverinfrastructure which includes:
+The SCIMMA Server Container provides a development version of the SCIMMA server infrastructure which includes:

     1. A Kafka server.
     2. A Zookeeper installation used by the Kafka server